Problems Facing Solo Lawyers

 • Procrastination and hesitation in important decision-making

-Finding Clients and Maintaining Consistent Work
+Finding Clients And Maintaining Consistent Work

 • Difficulty attracting enough of the right clients